 Canned tuna is enlivened with fresh herbs, lemon, and a dash of sherry in this velvety dip.
+This recipe first appeared in our April 2014 issue with Laura Loesch-Quintin's story Looks Like Fish.

 - 1 tbsp. powdered gelatin